alexshtf/alexshtf.github.io/_posts/2024-01-21-Bernstein.md

 # A myth

 When fitting a non-linear model using linear regression, we typically generate new features using non-linear functions.
 We also know that any function, in theory, can be approximated by a sufficiently high degree polynomial.
 This result is known as [Weierstrass approximation theorem](https://en.wikipedia.org/wiki/Stone%E2%80%93Weierstrass_theorem).
 But many blogs, papers, and even books tell us that high polynomials should be avoided.
 They tend to oscilate and overfit, and regularization doesn't help!
 They even scare us with images, such as the one below, when the polynomial fit using the data points (in red) is far away from the true function (in blue):

 ![Polynomial overfitting]({{ "/assets/poly_overfit.png" | absolute_url }})

 It turns out that it's just a MYTH.
 There's nothing inherently wrong with high degree polynomials, and in contrast to what is typically taught, high degree polynomials are easily controlled using standard ML tools, like regularization.
 The source of the myth stems mainly from two misconceptions about polynomials that we will explore here.
 In fact, not only they are great non-linear features, certain representations also provide us with powerful control over the shape of the function we wish to learn.

+Before digging in, I want to clarify that not  _all_ properties polynomials have a notorious image for will be explored in this post.
+We have an entire series for that.
+One of those is the claim that "the biggest problem" is extrapolation.
+But I hope that by the end of this series you will agree with my decision to postpone it to later posts, because it is actually  _not_ "the biggest problem".
+It's actually not a problem at all.

-A colab notebook with the code for reproducing the above results is available [here](https://github.com/alexshtf/alexshtf.github.io/blob/master/assets/polyfeatures.ipynb).
+A colab notebook with the code for reproducing the results in this post is available [here](https://github.com/alexshtf/alexshtf.github.io/blob/master/assets/polyfeatures.ipynb).

 # Approximation vs estimation